CSHS-CWRA/RavenPy/docs/installation.rst

 --------------------------------

 .. warning::
-   The following instructions will only work on POSIX-like systems (Unix/Linux; not supported on Windows).
+   As of April 2023, this installation method does not install the `raven-hydro` hydrological model.
+You must install the `raven-hydro` model and add it to your `bin` or append it to your `$PATH` manually.
+This may change in the future

-If you wish to install RavenPy and its C-libraries manually, compiling the `Raven` binaries for your system, you can install the entire system directly, placing them in the `bin` folder of your environment.
+If you wish to install RavenPy and its C-libraries manually, compiling the `Raven` binary for your system, you can install the entire system directly, placing them in the `bin` folder of your environment.
 In order to perform this from Ubuntu/Debian: